ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 #### boto3

 An example of connecting to ec2 is shown below.
-Note that there is no 'NoAuthHandlerFound' exception handling like in boto.
-Instead, an AuthFailure exception will be thrown when you use 'connection'.
+Note that there is no `NoAuthHandlerFound` exception handling like in boto.
+Instead, an `AuthFailure` exception will be thrown when you use 'connection'.
 See exception handling.

 ```python